-Group net profit after tax for 2016/17 was \$195,860, up from \$58,376 in the prior year.
+Group net profit after tax for 2017/18 was \$151,972 down from \$195,860 in the prior year.
 The capital structure of the business includes very high depreciation and amortisation charges, mainly on account of the value of the firm's Portfolio Administration System.
 These non-cash expenses can be added back to net profit to give a better idea of the value being created for shareholders.
-If depreciation and amortisation charges are added back to pre-tax profit, the business generated a surplus of \$551,896 in 2015/16 and \$719,593 in 2016/17.
+If depreciation and amortisation charges are added back to pre-tax profit, the business generated a surplus of \$719,593 in 2016/17 and \$723,958 in 2017/18.

-Shareholders benefited from this result by way of a two tax deferred distributions of 15 cents each, and a \$228,000 reduction in repayments of company debt.
+Shareholders benefited from this result by way of a fully franked dividend in the amount of 15 cents per share.
+As advised in a separate communication, a second dividend was not paid in 2017/18, mainly on account of an unexpected increase of regulatory capital requirements.
+The company repaid \$171,000 in core debt, which other things being equal represents an increase in equity value of about 15 cents per share.
 At the current repayment rate (other things being equal), the reduction in debt levels increases the value of equity by about 20 cents per share per annum.